MatthijsKamstra/haxephp/01webapi/example.md

 haxe -cp src -main Main -php bin/www -dce full
 ```

-It will have the same result

-And visit <http://localhost/?name=Haxe> (assuming that your webserver is pointing at the generated folder `www`).
+Visit <http://localhost/?name=Haxe> (assuming that your webserver is pointing at the generated folder `www`).
 It will display the request parameters for the URL that were sent by the browser.
 So you must try <http://localhost/> just to see the difference!